 To create a content layout for any page or a post, edit it and click the Content Layout Editor button.

-All content present on the page will automatically be added to the newly created Content layout and placed inside a Visual Editor cell.
+All existing content will automatically be added to the newly created Content layout and placed inside a Visual Editor cell.

 Editing a content layout